lvgl/lvgl/docs/overview/font.md

 ### Arabic and Persian support
 There are some special rules to display Arabic and Persian characters: the *form* of a character depends on its position in the text.
-A different form of the same letter needs to be used if is isolated, at start, middle or end positions.
+A different form of the same letter needs to be used when it is isolated, at start, middle or end positions.
 Besides these, some conjunction rules should also be taken into account.

 LVGL supports these rules if `LV_USE_ARABIC_PERSIAN_CHARS` is enabled.

-However, there some limitations:
+However, there are some limitations:
 - Only displaying text is supported (e.g. on labels), text inputs (e.g. text area) don't support this feature.
 - Static text (i.e. const) is not processed.
 E.g. texts set by `lv_label_set_text()` will be "Arabic processed" but `lv_lable_set_text_static()` won't.
 - Text get functions (e.g. `lv_label_get_text()`) will return the processed text.